Phonicmas/Rimdark40kMankindsFinest/Legiones Asstartes.md

 Vulkan: A Perpetual.
 Burning (HAHA!) passion for crafting.
 "Kind" trait.
 Charcoal-black skin, red eyes

-Salamanders: Charcoal-black skin, red eyes, high chance of "Kind" trait, bonus to crafting, with a high chance of minor passion in it.
+Salamanders: Charcoal-black skin, red eyes, high chance of "Kind" trait, bonus to crafting, with a minor passion in it.
+Heat resistance, some minor boost to darkvision stuff?

 # ++++ XIX Legio ++++